andykent/coder-dojo-midi/README.md

 A couple of small examples that build up in stages teaching the basics of Ruby programming and MIDI output.

-This was designed for use buring CoderDojo sessions at The RoundHouse in Camden, London.
+This was originally designed for use during CoderDojo sessions at The RoundHouse in Camden, London.

 Setup